Diffuse optical tomography by simulated annealing via a spin Hamiltonian: Concluding remarks

 \section{Concluding remarks}

-We have developed a statistical approach of diffuse optical tomography using the Metropolis algorithm of the Monte Carlo method.
-By the introduction of spin, the forward problem needs to be solved only once before the Monte Carlo calculation begins.
+We have developed a stochastic approach of DOT using the Metropolis algorithm of the Monte Carlo method.
+Due to the fact that the inverse problem for DOT is severely ill-posed, the reconstructed values are always blurred at least to some extent.
+This motivated us to introduce spins, which have discrete values.
+The effect of the discretization of the parameter is subtle for the single-spin model but becomes important when the number of spins increases in the multi-spin model because the discretization reduces the search space.

-For linearized inverse problems, the truncated singular value decomposition (SVD) is often used \cite{Arridge99,Arridge-Schotland09}.
+For linearized inverse problems, the truncated SVD is often used \cite{Arridge99,Arridge-Schotland09}.
 Although the truncated SVD has a filtering property similar to the Tikhonov regularization, the penalty term of the proposed method is not restricted to the $2$-norm.
 In this paper, the $1$-norm was used.
-This might explain the difference of the quality of reconstruction in Fig.~\ref{sa:fig2}.
+This might explain the difference of the quality of reconstruction in Fig.~\ref{sa:fig3}.
 Another advantage of our method is that it is feasible to use a priori information and set the lower and upper bounds of $\delta\mu_a$, whereas the reconstructed $\delta\mu_a$ by the truncated SVD is unbounded.
-This feature is reflected in the difference between the proposed method and SVD in Fig.~\ref{sa:fig2}.
+This feature is reflected in the difference between the proposed method and SVD in Fig.~\ref{sa:fig3}.
+As is seen for the single-spin model, the proposed method can treat both linear and nonlinear inverse problems.

-Moreover the linearization in this paper is not essential.
-It is possible to take nonlinear terms in the Born and Rytov series into account.
-Then the spin Hamiltonian acquires additional terms for multi-body spin interactions.